-Graybug’s microparticles are designed to aggregate after intravitreal (IVT) injection to form a depot near the bottom of the eye, outside of the visual axis.
-Our biodegradable microparticles then gradually release the active ingredient at a rate dependent on the composition of the polymers.
+Graybug’s polymer delivery systems are designed to form a depot near the bottom of the eye, outside of the visual axis, by either an injectable implant or as microparticles that aggregate after intravitreal (IVT) injection.
+Our biodegradable drug products gradually release the active ingredient at a rate designed to provide the desired treatment durability.
 They then biodegrade into lactic acid, glycolic acid and polyethylene glycol, all of which are then naturally cleared from the body.

-- We are applying our proprietary technologies to develop GB-401, a sustained release beta-blocker, designed to be injected twice-per-year to reduce intraocular pressure (IOP) in patients with primary open angle glaucoma (POPG).
+- GB-401 is a sustained release beta-blocker, designed to be injected twice-per-year to reduce intraocular pressure (IOP) in patients with primary open angle glaucoma (POPG).
 If approved, GB-401 could represent a significant paradigm shift in the way physicians treat POAG, addressing the patient compliance problem that exists with current therapies while improving visual outcomes.

-The following chart summarizes the status and development plan for the product candidates in our pipeline.
+Graybug plans to enhance its technology platform and expand its product pipeline to address the unmet needs in ophthalmology.
+The following chart summarizes the status for the product candidates currently in our pipeline.
 We own worldwide rights to each of our programs.

 GB-102 is a potent small molecule multiple receptor tyrosine kinase inhibitor sunitinib malate, or sunitinib, formulated in our proprietary microparticles designed to be administered intravitreally every six months.